SheilaRT/Azure-Alphant/.github/PULL_REQUEST_TEMPLATE/CORRECTIONS.md

+---
+name: Pull request
+about: Create a pull request to help us build a better repo
+title: ''
+labels: ''
+assignees: ''

+---

 **IMPORTANT:heavy_exclamation_mark: Please do not create a Pull Request without creating an issue first.**

 *Any change needs to be discussed before proceeding.
 Failure to do so may result in the rejection of the pull request.*